Fumon/Refold-Deck-Mods/jp1k/mods/Mobile Tap To show Furigana/README.md

 ## Instructions

+If you need help reading these instructions, this *[guide to modding anki](../../../How-To-Mod.md)* might help.
+Once you've read it, follow along below.

 1. In the "Styling" tab of the card editor, copy the following and paste it on a new line after everything that's already there

 ```css